alexreisner/geocoder/README.md

 ### ActiveRecord

 Your model must have two attributes (database columns) for storing latitude and longitude coordinates.
-By default they should be called `latitude` and `longitude` but this can be changed (see "More on Configuration" below):
+By default they should be called `latitude` and `longitude` but this can be changed (see "Model Configuration" below):

     rails generate migration AddLatitudeAndLongitudeToModel latitude:float longitude:float
     rake db:migrate